rogersstuart/Halot-Mage-S-Toolkit/README.md

-Starting on a new PC and assuming you have virtualization enabled in your BIOS, you have python installed, and you know how to use git:

 1) Run create_venv.py
 2) Run generate_firmware.py
 3) Copy output/firmware/ChituUpgrade.bin onto a flash drive with a MBR partition table and 1GB partition.